How to make a personal injury claim

 Conditional Fee Agreements (CFAs)

 Depending on the nature and complexity of your personal injury claim, we usually offer a Conditional Fee Agreement, also known as ‘no win, no fee’.
-This means that if your claim is unsuccessful, you won’t be liable to pay for our time.
+This means that if your claim is unsuccessful, you won’t be liable to pay for our time, and it means there are no upfront costs.
 We can also help you access insurance that protects you against paying expenses and/or the Defendant’s costs.

-If you win your case, the Defendant will pay the majority of your legal costs and expenses, with any unrecoverable costs deducted from your final compensation amount.
+If you win your case, the Defendant will contribute towards your legal costs and expenses, and only at that point will you be required to make a payment of costs from your final compensation amount.

 Legal expenses insurance